dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 The eSignet verification flow is accomplished by several components to orchestrate the OIDC verification flow, as shown in the diagram below:

-1. A plugin for the Capture app [TODO: LINK TO DOCS] to render the “Verify with National ID” button and kick off the OIDC flow
+1. A Capture [form field plugin](https://developers.dhis2.org/docs/capture-plugins/developer/form-field-plugins/introduction) to render the “Verify with National ID” button and kick off the OIDC flow
     1. This points to the eSignet UI and opens it in a new window so the Capture form state is saved
     2. When the user finishes verification in the eSignet UI, they’ll get redirected to page in the plugin app that will capture the grant authorization code in the redirected URL and send it to the backend to continue the back-channel portion of the OIDC flow, using a Route
 2. A Route is set up to securely handle the request from the frontend and pass it to the backend relying party service, an internal service to the server